greenelab/deep-review/sections/06_discussion.md

 Multimodal, multi-task, and transfer learning, discussed in detail below, can also combat data limitations to some degree.
 There are also emerging network architectures, such as Diet Networks for high-dimensional SNP data [@tag:Romero2017_diet].
-Diet Networks use multiple networks to drastically reduce the number of free parameters by first flipping the problem and training a network to predict parameters (weights) for each input (SNP) to learn a feature embedding.
-This embedding (i.e. PCA, per class histograms, or a Word2vec [@tag:Word2Vec] generalization) can be learned directly from the input data or can take advantage of other datasets or domain knowledge.
-Additionally, in this task, the features are the examples, an important fact when it is typical to have 500k+ SNPs and only a few thousand patients.
+These use multiple networks to drastically reduce the number of free parameters by first flipping the problem and training a network to predict parameters (weights) for each input (SNP) to learn a feature embedding.
+This embedding (i.e. PCA, per class histograms, or a word2vec [@tag:Word2Vec] generalization) can be learned directly from input data or take advantage of other datasets or domain knowledge.
+Additionally, in this task the features are the examples, an important advantage when it is typical to have 500 thousand or more SNPs and only a few thousand patients.
 Finally, this embedding is of a much lower dimension, allowing for a large reduction in the number of free parameters.
-In the example given, the authors reduced the number of free parameters from 30 million to 50 thousand, a factor of 600.
+In the example given, the number of free parameters from was reduced from 30 million to 50 thousand, a factor of 600.

 ### Hardware limitations and scaling

 Efficiently scaling deep learning is challenging, and there is a high computational cost (e.g. time, memory, energy) associated with training neural networks and using them for classification.
-As such, neural networks have only recently found widespread use [@tag:Schmidhuber2014_dnn_overview].
+This is one of the reasons why neural networks have only recently found widespread use [@tag:Schmidhuber2014_dnn_overview].

-Many have sought to curb the costs of deep learning, with methods ranging from the very applied (e.g. reduced numerical precision [@tag:Gupta2015_prec
+Many have sought to curb these costs, with methods ranging from the very applied (e.g. reduced numerical precision [@tag:Gupta2015_prec
 @tag:Bengio2015_prec @tag:Sa2015_buckwild @tag:Hubara2016_qnn]) to the exotic
 and theoretic (e.g. training small networks to mimic large networks and